sumdher/VSCode-on-Android/README.md

 Now when you run `code`, it should successfully launch VSCode on your Adroid device. 🦾🎉

-> **Tip:** Sometimes, launching VSCode by clicking its icon in the start menu does not work.
-In that case, right click on the icon and select "Edit application".
-Set the path to `/usr/bin/code` (or wherever the path is)
+> **Tip:** Sometimes, launching VSCode by clicking its icon in the start menu or desktop icon does not work.
+> In that case, right click on the icon and select "Edit launcher".
+Set `command` to  `/usr/bin/code` (or wherever the path of `code` is)
+> 🎉🎉🎉

 ---